 Pass legislation to facilitate responsible renewable energy development and conservation investments

 If passed, the Public Land Renewable Energy Development Act (PLREDA) legislation would promote responsible development of solar, wind and geothermal energy resources on public lands by directing DOI to identify additional priority development areas in places with high energy potential and lower impacts on wildlife, habitat and other resources.
 It would also share revenue from wind and solar development with counties and states and with a new conservation fund.
-We are hopeful that this legislation will be reintroduced in Congress soon, with improvements from the previous version which will maximize its benefits.
+We are pleased that this legislation has been reintroduced in the House and hope to see it move swiftly through Congress.

 Repower mines and brownfields sites with renewable energy

 By facilitating the redevelopment of mines, landfills and other contaminated sites with solar, wind and geothermal energy, federal and state agencies and Congress can increase renewable energy development while reducing pressure on undeveloped “greenfield” sites.

 For example, a solar project constructed on mine tailings at the Chevron Questa Mine Superfund site is now powering 150 homes.
 The project provided local jobs in Questa, New Mexico, and Chevron Mining also partnered with stakeholders to restore Eagle Rock Lake, a recreation area valued by the community.